 "Knowledge is Power" the saying pays an active attention by bringing out the essence of life.
 "You become what you think!" said, Vivekananda.
 Still then it could be well felt that most of us worship the great men who told the sayings but don't follow them.
 Is not that true?
 Human beings are in a wild struggle for the want of money, bread and happiness.
 But do we achieve the things that we long for in our life?
 Life is not meant to search but to enjoy.
 Enjoyment should be the fullest up to the brim.
 Engineering is always a joy when learned with enthusiasm, the eager to learn, the love to conquer humanity, will drive the life a more meaningful one.
 Knowledge makes you sharp, brings elation to the brain.
 Civil engineering is perhaps the broadest of the engineering fields, for it deals with the creation, improvement, and protection of the communal environment.
 Intelligent hard work never fails.
-A thirst for knowledge in what ever field you choose.
+A thirst for knowledge, a drive to win, a passion to achieve can always be accompanied of having sound knowledge in what ever field you choose.
 Just remember Darwin's theory of survival of the fittest.
 If you want to survive enter this competitive world with your brain and get ready for a high tech environment of Civil Engineers.